hlavacs/ViennaLockLessTable/README.md

 * N0: the minimal *size* of a segment.
 VTLL stores its data in segments of size *N*.
 Here *N* is the smallest power of 2 that is equal or larger than *N0*.
 So if *N0* is not a power of 2, VTLL will chose the next larger power of 2 as size.
 The default value is 1024.
 * ROW: a boolean determining the data layout.
 If true, the layout is row-oriented.
 If false, it is column-oriented.
 The default value is false.
 * SLOTS: the initial *number* of segments that can be stored.
 If more are needed, then this is gradually doubled.
-* table_index_t: a data type that is used for indexing the rows of the table.
-Its default is *size_t*, but you can use your own strong types if you want.

 VlltTable offers a slim API only.
-* Get address of the I'th component of row n.
-This must be synchronized externally, e.g. for writing.
+* Get address of the i'th component of row n.
+This must be synchronized externally, e.g., for writing.
 * Insert a new row to the end of the table.
 This is synchronized internally, the table can grow as long as there is memory.

 VlltTable can be used as a basis for deriving more complex behavior.
 The main functionality of VLLT is provided by the classes VlltStack and VlltFIFOQueue.

+## VlltStack
 VlltStack is a growable stack that offers the following API:
 * push_back: add a new row to the stack.
 Internally synchronized.
 * pop_back: remove the last row from the stack and copy/move values to a tuple.
 Internally synchronized.
 * clear: remove all rows from the stack.
 Internally synchronized.
-* compress: deallocate unused segments.
-Internally synchronized.
 * get: get reference to the I'th component of row n.
 Externally synchronized.
 * get: get reference to the component of type C of row n.
 Only available if component types are unique.
 Externally synchronized.
 * get_tuple: get a tuple with references to all components of row n.
 Externally synchronized.
 * swap: swap values of two rows.
 Externally synchronized.
-* size: number of rows in the stack.
+* size: number of elements in the stack.

 An example for setting up a stack is